open-source-economics/policybrain-builder/README.md

                      quits without executing plan --version          optional flag that writes Package-Builder release version to stdout and quits
-  --channel CHANNEL  Channel(s) to be used in addtion to 'defaults'.This is
+  --channel CHANNEL  Channel(s) to be used in addtion to 'defaults' and
-                     only necessary if the channel is not already available.
-                     You can check with the commnand: 'conda config --get channels'.
+                     'pslmodels'.
 ```

 Once you can get this kind of `pbrelease` screen output, you're ready